iMessage vs. WhatsApp: What’s the best business app for communicating with your clients?

 And that’s when we decided to use iMessage through Apple Messages for Business, and, for Android phones, RCS messaging.
 We combined that with a support team of native speakers to build trust with our customers, and a better sense of community.
 We promoted the service through our e-mail newsletter and through influencer campaigns with our partner stores—and we’ve had great success.

-On iMessage, we have message opening rates of over 90 percent.
+On iMessage, we have message open rates of over 90 percent.
 When we send out iMessage links through our newsletter, we have a click-through rate of more than 60 percent.
 And we were able to double our user base in the U.S. in just two months!

 💡 Businesses can use iMessage, but it’s officially called Apple Messages for Business